UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 postgresql_log_min_duration_statement  | Minimum number of milliseconds for slow query logging (default: -1 / disabled) postgresql_log_autovacuum_min_duration | Minimum number of milliseconds for logging slow autovacuum actions (default: -1 / disabled) postgresql_timezone                    | Timezone that PostgreSQL uses.
-Defaults to Europe/Amsterdam.
+Defaults to Europe/Amsterdam. postgresql_use_native_packages         | Install PostgreSQL from OS native packages (default: true) pgsql_version                          | Version of PostgreSQL to install (default: 15, only used if postgresql_use_native_packages is set to false) postgresql_perform_db_upgrade          | Upgrade database from OS native version to new version (default: false) postgresql_remove_old_data_after_upgrade | After upgrading database from OS native version to new version, remove old data (default: false)

 ### PgBouncer configuration